fobiero/IP_2-User_Data/readme.md

 </ol>

 ## Setup & Installations.
-The System basically accepts user input and gives Akan name as a feedback.!
+The System basically accepts user input and gives Akan name as an Output.!

 <br/>